cloudposse/terraform-aws-components/modules/eks/cluster/README.md

 :::info
-This component can only be deployed after logging in to AWS via Federated login with SAML (e.g. GSuite) or assuming an IAM role (e.g. from a CI/CD system).
-It cannot be deployed if you login to AWS via AWS SSO, the reason being is that on initial deployment, the EKS cluster will be owned by the assumed role that provisioned it.
+This component can only be deployed after logging into AWS via Federated login with SAML (e.g. GSuite) or assuming an IAM role (e.g. from a CI/CD system).
+It cannot be deployed if you log into AWS via AWS SSO, the reason being that on initial deployment, the EKS cluster will be owned by the assumed role that provisioned it.
 If this were to be the AWS SSO Role, then we risk losing access to the EKS cluster once the ARN of the AWS SSO Role eventually changes.

 :::